Become a NNAS Provider

 For example after discussion, Sports Leaders UK now use the NNAS Silver award as part of their Basic Expedition Leader (Level 3) Scheme.

 What resources are available for the delivery of the schemes?

 The NNAS has the NNAS Tutor Handbook “Outdoor Navigation – Handbook for Tutors”, one copy free to all those registering.
 The Outdoor Discovery Award has a handbook with additional resources under development.

 There are regional training and sharing good practice workshops each year organised specially for Providers.
 The workshops cover the various aspects of the NNAS syllabus, teaching methods, new developments, etc.

 There is a moderation scheme partly in place and partly being developed to help ensure a national standard for each level of the NNAS.

 For both schemes there are a wide variety of navigation teaching books available, listed under resources in the relevant pages of this website.

 The NNAS does not provide insurance.
-It is providers’ responsibility to ensure they have appropriate insurance.
-List of suggested insurance providers.
+It is Providers’ responsibility to ensure they have appropriate insurance.